I dropped my spoon in the strong coffee I was too much of a boy to drink.

 Fern didn't say anything.

 "It's simple, Fern.
-If you want to get creative, simply let go, give it up to that which is erupting all around you."
+If you want to get creative, simply let go, give it up, let that which is erupting all around you do it for you."

 "Anton, I practice medicine.
 The science of medicine.
 The last thing my patients need is for me to get creative."